College Credit

 ECSU equivalent course MAT243: Calculus 1 (4 credits).

 In this class, comparable to a first-semester college-level class, students design, implement, and analyze programs and basic data structures, standard algorithms, and general computer systems knowledge with JAVA programming language.
-Prerequisite: Completion of MCC551 and MCC875 and teacher recommendation.
-(Does not meet the mathematics graduation requirement, full year – 1 credit) 11 & 12.
+Does not meet the mathematics graduation requirement (full year – 1 credit) 11 & 12.

 Students learn standard and nonparametric approaches to statistical analysis; exploratory data analysis, elementary probability, sampling distributions, estimation and hypothesis testing, one- and two-sample procedures, regression and correlation.
 Prerequisite: Teacher recommendation (full year – 1 credit) 11 & 12.